bogdanmic/spring-boot-monitoring-sample/README.md

 ##TODO:
  - config server
- - spring boot admin -  enable metrics for our services and other actuator endpoints.
  - api gateway
- - all spring boot apps to be startable as docker
  - add security on the api gateway
  - add log aggregation and collection with es and kibana and json logs for our apps